pedromassango/bottom_navy_bar/README.md

 ### BottomNavyBar
 - `iconSize` - the item icon's size
 - `items` - navigation items, required more than one item and less than six
 - `selectedIndex` - the current item index.
 Use this to change the selected item.
-Default to zero
+Defaults to zero
-- `onItemSelected` - required to listen when a item is tapped it provide the selected item's index
+- `onItemSelected` - required to listen when an item is tapped it provides the selected item's index
 - `backgroundColor` - the navigation bar's background color
 - `showElevation` - if false the appBar's elevation will be removed
 - `mainAxisAlignment` - use this property to change the horizontal alignment of the items.
 It is mostly used when you have ony two items and you want to center the items